Mont Blanc from summit of Prarion in Les Houches

 March

 March hopefully brings spring conditions – longer, sunnier days and consistent snow.
 It is the start of the peak ski touring season and my favourite time to ski off-piste.
 Once the school holidays have finished, the slopes are quieter, although not as quiet as January.
-As the weather is warmer, the snow at lower altitudes is not guaranteed to be good but higher up will be.
+As the weather is warmer, the snow at lower altitudes is not guaranteed to be good but higher up it should be plentiful.
 The cross-country skiing might not stay in good condition and the lower beginner slopes will rely on artificial snow to stay open.
 Many mountain refuges will open for their spring ski touring season this month.

 April